saurabhmithe/coding-practice/Solutions/src/dynamic_programming/dynamic_programming.md

 Another approach is "bottom-up" Dynamic Programming.
 This means starting at the bottom and working your way up.
 The bottom-up approach performs the exact same computation as the memoized recursive approach.
 The only difference is that we perform a topological sort of the sub-problem dependency DAG.

+A problem must have two key attributes to be able to be solved by Dynamic Programming.
+The two attributes are optimal Substructure and Overlapping Sub-problems.